I still marvel at how some ingredients that I haven’t stumbled on for years, pop up before my eyes in the least assuming places.

 - extra virgin olive oil, as needed

 - Prepare the stuffing.
-In a bowl, mix together, the toasted walnuts, the chopped parsley, crushed garlic, the capsicum, the red chili pepper, and pomegranate.
-Season with salt and pepper.
+In a bowl, mix together, the toasted walnuts, the chopped parsley, crushed garlic, the capsicum, and red chili pepper.
+Season with some ground black pepper.

 - Stuff the eggplants.
 Fill each slit with the stuffing.
-Lay the eggplants in a glass jar, cover it with the olice oil, and seal it with the lid.
-Let it sit in the fridge for a day before you serve it.
+Lay the eggplants in a sterlized glass jar, cover it completely with the olive oil, sprinkle some salt on top before you seal the jar tightly with the lid.

 - This version of makdous is a variation/shortcut of the original one that requires roasted red pepper and calls for preserving the stuffed eggplants in oil for two weeks at room temperature.